ru-museum/material-design-icons-latex/README.md

 ### How to use only the icons you need

-1. Place the downloaded ICON file as shown below.
+1. Place the downloaded icon-files as shown below.
 [Project]
 　├── material-icons
 　　├── "build.png" // Name can be changed as appropriate